OmMistry25/smartcheckin-mobile-demo/README.md

 # SmartCheckIn Mobile Demo

-This is a lightweight mobile demo built with **Expo (React Native)** to showcase how businesses or event apps can use **SmartCheckIn** to verify a user's presence at a physical location using geolocation — no manual check-in needed.
+This is a lightweight mobile demo built with **Expo (React Native)** to showcase how businesses or event apps can use **SmartCheckIn** to verify a user's presence at a physical location using geolocation, no manual check-in needed.

 ---
 ##  Mobile Demo Video